Evertras/go-interface-examples/local-interfaces/README.md

 The point is, these interfaces are documentation in their own right.
 They tell you exactly what, and *only* what, `leaderboard` is going to need to do to the outside world.
 This is wonderful for keeping your code clean and vastly reducing the amount of tribal knowledge required to maintain a project.

-You should think of your code from the perspective of someone just coming in.
+It's easy to take for granted what some code is doing while you're writing it and actively maintaining it.
+But you should often take a step back and consider what your code looks like to someone that's never touched it before.
+Whenever you have tools at your dispoal to reduce the mental load of someone coming in, it's probably a good idea to use them.

 ### Implications for testing